Collect Customer Feedback

 Payment Policy

-Check with companies to see if they will accept payment after the job is finished.
-This gives you leverage to ensure work is done properly and on time.
+Check with companies to see if they will accept payment after the job is finished, which gives you leverage to ensure work is done properly and on time.
 Most companies will allow you to withhold the entire amount until completion, but a few require customers to pay at least half earlier.
 If possible, make all payments by credit card, which allows you to dispute the payment if things don’t go as planned.

 Insurance